Get alerts of updates about «Workplace advice»

 - People with no symptoms of illness

-- Employees, users and others who have undergone respiratory tract infections as long as they have been symptom-free for at least 24 hours
+- Employees, users and others who have undergone respiratory tract infections as long as they are in good general condition (they feel well and have no fever) and have a negative test for COVID-19

 - After undergoing COVID-19 infection, specific advice applies to when isolation can be lifted, specified by the health services and www.fhi.no